dalesgit/logseq/pages/SD training Nov 7.md

 			- awareness of grief, however, and knowing how to heal the pain of it are two vastly different realities
 		- p.
 8
 		  collapsed:: true
-			- ather, it was the loss that allowed me to understand that my grieving path was mine alone to forge: Eyer when I was lucky enough to journey alongside others who supported me in ways that helped me heal.
+			- rather, it was the loss that allowed me to understand that my grieving path was mine alone to forge: Eyer when I was lucky enough to journey alongside others who supported me in ways that helped me heal.
 			- ## Finding our way from grieving to healing
-			- elling and retelling stories of trauma may be re-traumatizing.
+			- telling and retelling stories of trauma may be re-traumatizing.
 		- p.
 9
 		  collapsed:: true
 			- Some losses fuel grief fa never goes away.
 Expectations that it **should** can cause more helplessnes